 At some point, you will realize that some customers are just not worth the effort.
 The reason may be the customer not being a well-qualified one from the start or someone whose needs have changed with time.
 Whatever it may be, sometimes it’s better to stop pursuing them anymore instead of letting them take up our resources while giving little in return.
 Saying goodbye to demanding customers can help build your reputation.

-Everyone in the sales team has to put in efforts to build a pipeline, which requires a little math.
-Here is how you can embark on your sales journey better,
+Everyone in the team has to put in efforts to build a sales pipeline, which requires a little math.
+Following is how you can embark on your sales journey better,

 With the key metrics in hand, you can measure your progress and know where you are heading to.
 The ones you need to pay attention to include the following:

-2. Net Promoter Score (NPS) – This metric is a measure of the customer’s experience with you.
+This metric is a measure of the customer’s experience with you.
 It helps predict the growth of the business.
-There is a rating scale of 0 to 10 and the user’s answers are based on it.
+There is also a rating scale of 0 to 10 and the user’s answers are based on it.

 When you ask a customer- ‘How has your experience been with our product?’
 Getting a score between 0-6 means that the customer is not happy with the product and is a detractor.
 They can give negative reviews about your product.